Today, Russell Watson is the UK’s top-selling classical recording artist and has been hailed as one of the world’s

 A bonus track on the album is Bring Him Home, quietly recorded during a ‘practice’ session with neither Russell nor Claude-Michel being aware of the fact but, on playback to one of Sony’s executives, agreeing to its inclusion.
 The Schonberg-Boublil connection has led to much speculation about whether or not Russell might play the part of Jean Valjean in a production of ‘Les Miserables’ but he has indicated several times that while he would love to do so he is also very much aware of the lengthy commitment required and he much prefers touring.

 Russell still lives in northwest England, on the outskirts of Manchester that he calls Mancheshire.
 He’s fit and plays tennis as often as he’s able, even when touring abroad; he boxes and he rides – bikes and horses – and he has a dog; two, in fact – a rescued greyhound called Blaze and a Shi-Tzu.
-He’s recently married Louise, a lovely person, but he still moans about the weather.
+In August 2015 he married Louise, a lovely lady, but he still moans about the weather.

 This is Russell from our perspective as fans.
 It is not an “authorised” biography.